20 Best Cities to Visit on a Cruise to Spain

 San Sebastian Old Town, or the Parte Vieja, is a great place to start your exploration!
 The area is very picturesque, as it features fancily decorated, centuries-old houses and cobblestone streets.
 It is a trendy area packed with shops and restaurants, and usually very crowded with tourists.

-The Church of San Vicente is the oldest medieval structure in the city dating back to the 12th century, usually included in tour itineraries and well worth visiting while in Parte Vieja.
-Less than 200 meters from the church, there is the Constitution Square, or Plaza de la Constitución, another bustling place.
+The Church of San Vicente is the oldest medieval structure in the city dating back to the 12th century.
+Less than 200 meters from the church, the Constitution Square, or Plaza de la Constitución, is another bustling place.
 Once the main square and the bullring, nowadays it is the urban hub of the city, as all major events take place here, including national and religious holidays.

 20. Montserrat